"Play is a child's natural medium for self-expression"

 Play therapy is a research-based discipline that has been used for decades.
 Play therapy sessions take place in a play room that is equipped with a special selection of toys.
 Most play therapy sessions are one-on-one, though small sibling groups or families may sometimes be seen together.
-At Upside Down Therapy, play therapy sessions are sometimes child-led, meaning the child has the freedom to choose how to use the time in the playroom, and sometimes guided by the therapist.
+At Upside Down Therapy, play therapy sessions are sometimes child-led, meaning the child has the freedom to choose how to use the time in the playroom, but sometimes guided by the therapist.

 Play therapy capitalizes on the power of play to help children learn to develop self-control and problem-solving skills, accept responsibility, and manage the unmanageable in their worlds.